We Found the Healthiest Items Under $5 at 10 Popular Fast-Food Chains

 See?
 Satisfying your sweet tooth and staying healthy don’t have to be mutually exclusive.

-Jamie Cattanach is a staff writer at The Penny Hoarder.
-Her writing has also been featured at Word Riot, DMQ Review, Hinchas de Poesia and elsewhere.
+Jamie Cattanach is a freelance writer whose writing has also been featured at Word Riot, DMQ Review, Hinchas de Poesia and elsewhere.
 Find @JamieCattanach on Twitter to wave hello.